minminlittleshrimp/MCT-daemon/doc/mct.conf.md

-% DLT.CONF(5)
+% MCT.CONF(5)

 # NAME

-**mct.conf** - DLT daemon configuration file
+**mct.conf** - MCT daemon configuration file

 # DESCRIPTION

-The DLT daemon is the central application which gathers logs and traces from different applications, stores them temporarily or permanently and transfers them to a DLT client application, which could run directly on the GENIVI system or more likely on some external tester device.
+The MCT daemon is the central application which gathers logs and traces from different applications, stores them temporarily or permanently and transfers them to a MCT client application, which could run directly on the GENIVI system or more likely on some external tester device.

 The configuration file mct.conf allows to configure the different runtime behaviour of the mct-daemon.
 It is loaded during startup of mct-daemon.